prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 "What is it, Harry?" she asked him.

-"Nothing," he said.
+- Nothing,- he said.

-"You had better move over to the other side.
+You had better move over to the other side.

-To windward."
+To windward.

 "Did Molo change the dressing?"